-Abacate (Avocado), the avocado in Brazil can be very big difference of some other countries in Europe that are very small.
+Abacate, the avocado in Brazil has a very large difference to those in other countries such as Europe, where they are very small.
 The Brazilian people love eating avocado smashed with sugar or mixed with milk in a drink.

 Sapoti is grown on the sapodilla tree (sapotizeiro) and is native to the Yucatan peninsula of Mexico.
 In Brazil it is mostly grown in the tropical northeastern region of Brazil.
 Sapoti is often sold by street vendors in cities of the northeast.
-The fruit can be cut open and peeled and is refreshing and energizing type of Brazilian fruit.
+The fruit can be cut open and peeled.
+Sapoti is a refreshing and energizing type of Brazilian fruit.

-Pitanga is delicious and sweet commonly used in juices or you can just eat lika cherry.
+Pitanga is delicious and sweet commonly used in juices or you can just eat like a cherry.